ali-yazbek/ali-yazbek/README.md

 A.K.a.
 TheGreatFable.

-## I'm a Polymath - Known as a Cybersecurity Researcher and Computer Engineer, among other things.
+## I'm a Polymath - A Cybersecurity Researcher, Computer Engineer, and more.

 ![](https://www.hackthebox.eu/badge/image/1050032)